colinfrederickson/otf/README.md

 - Personal bests for maximum speed, distance, calories, and splat points.
 - Average heart rate, time spent in each heart rate zone, and calorie burn.
 - Detailed heart rate analysis by minute.
+- A plot of average heart rate by minute (if heart rate data is available).

 ## Limitations